 Arjen Mulder is the author of a number of essay collections and works of art criticism.
-Based in Amsterdam, he edits books and curates events for the V2_, teaches media theory in the Communication Design master’s program at the Utrecht Graduate School of Visual Art and Design, and serves on the editorial board of the cultural and literary magazine De Gids.
+Based in Amsterdam, he edited books and curated events for V2_ till 2014.
+He teaches media theory in the Communication Design master’s program at the Utrecht Graduate School of Visual Art and Design, and serves on the editorial board of the cultural and literary magazine De Gids.
 With his wife, Maaike Post, he translates nonfiction, theory, and art criticism for a range of publishing houses, periodicals and museums.
 Themes in his essays vary from biology, anthropology, literature to media theory.